 Why Liposuction of Foreign Material Injections of the Buttocks Does not Work

 However, the desire for larger buttocks and hips at a low cost is attractive to many.
-Frequently, the individual performing the injections has performed the injections for a friend or family member and that is how the process propragates.
+Frequently, the individual performing the injections has performed the injections for a friend or family member and that is how the process propagates.
 Under no circumstances are these injections a good idea nor should they be performed.

 In fact the goal should be removal of as little native or intrinsic tissue as possible to reduce the chance for deformities or the need for further revision procedures.

 Though the bad practice of black market injections is unlikely to cease, the removal of these substances should be done in precise fashion to limit the potential damage.
+Also, Dr. Kenneth Hughes is an expert at reconstruction of these areas with fat grafting or butt implants.